 Before your first appointment, you will have a free consultation with our orthodontist*.
 It is helpful to bring any x-rays you may already have, if you can.
 Our orthodontist will then evaluate your teeth and make treatment recommendations.

 We recommend you have your teeth professionally cleaned.
 If you have sensitive teeth, or wish to whiten your teeth before treatment, talk with our orthodontist about appropriate treatments.
 If you have any periodontal problems, need teeth extracted, or need jaw surgery, The Behrens Dental Practice is also able to offer a unique solution, exclusively available to us within the UK.
-We may recommend we take care of this issue before the orthodontic treatment is started.
+We may recommend we take care of this issue before your orthodontic treatment starts.

 Your First Visit

 At this point you will receive panoramic x-rays of your mouth.
 Photographs of your face, teeth, and mouth may also be taken.
 Our orthodontist will also take moulds of your teeth.

 Putting Your Braces On – Our trained orthodontist will then put on your braces so you can begin your journey to straight, healthy teeth and jaws.
 This is done with great care and with as little discomfort as possible.